Ralpina/fungalOTUpipeline/README.md

 ## Basecalling using phred and first quality screening
 The script "2_phred.slurm" will:
 -perform basecalling, producing output files (format "phd.1") in the folder `phred_out`.
 (Note that ambiguous peaks are called based on the highest peak).
--produce a histogram with the number of high quality bases per read called "histogram_out" -perform a first quality screening.
+-produce a histogram with the number of high quality bases per read called "histogram_out"
+-perform a first quality screening.
-The quality screening will rely on the information in the phd.1 files For example:
+The quality screening will rely on the information in the phd.1 files.
+For example: